 "Somebody might harass another person because they are not happy with them or whatever, but that is slightly different from the intimate relationship that stalker has with his victim.
-There is an emotional relationship between two people, and it is an unequal relationship."
-53
+There is an emotional relationship between two people, and it is an unequal relationship."53

-- 2.57 The Suzy Lamplugh Trust, which runs the UK National Stalking Helpline, defines stalking as "repeated, unwanted contact that occurs as a result of fixation or obsession and causes the victim(s) to feel distressed or fearful".
-Thus, stalking is often seen as an "aggravated form of harassment" because it involves an intense obsession or fixation on the part of the perpetrator which creates an unwanted intimacy between the stalker and victim.
+- 2.57 The Suzy Lamplugh Trust, which runs the UK National Stalking Helpline, defines stalking as "repeated, unwanted contact that occurs as a result of fixation or obsession and causes the victim(s) to feel distressed or fearful".54 Thus, stalking is often seen as an "aggravated form of harassment"55 because it involves an intense obsession or fixation on the part of the perpetrator which creates an unwanted intimacy between the stalker and victim.
 This type of intense fixation giving rise to a quasi-intimate relationship is not present in all cases of harassment.
-Thus, this quantifiable difference between stalking and harassment inspired changes to both Scottish and English law (both discussed below) which were aimed at ensuring that the crime of stalking would be properly identified and more effectively investigated and prosecuted. - 2.58 The Commission previously considered the question of whether a specific stalking offence was required in its 2013 Report on Aspects of Domestic Violence.57 In that Report, the Commission concluded that the "offence of harassment is sufficiently broad in scope to encompass behaviour that is colloquially known as 'stalking'"58.
-In arriving at this conclusion, the Commission took into account the consultations it had with the Director of Public Prosecutions and the Gardaí which indicated that the majority of section 10 prosecutions were for stalking type behaviour,59 as well as the experiences of other jurisdictions including England and Wales where the Commission noted that "the addition of a specific stalking offence has created a situation where the offence of harassment and the offence of stalking are made up of the same elements"60.
+Thus, this quantifiable difference56 between stalking and harassment inspired changes to both Scottish and English law (both discussed below) which were aimed at ensuring that the crime of stalking would be properly identified and more effectively investigated and prosecuted. - 2.58 The Commission previously considered the question of whether a specific stalking offence was required in its 2013 Report on Aspects of Domestic Violence.57 In that Report, the Commission concluded that the "offence of harassment is sufficiently broad in scope to encompass behaviour that is colloquially known as 'stalking'"58.
+In arriving at this conclusion, the Commission took into account the consultations it had with the Director of Public Prosecutions and the Gardaí which indicated that the majority of section 10 prosecutions were for stalking type behaviour, 59 as well as the experiences of other jurisdictions including England and Wales where the Commission noted that "the addition of a specific stalking offence has created a situation where the offence of harassment and the offence of stalking are made up of the same elements"60.
 The Commission thus felt that introducing a specific stalking offence "would be unnecessarily complicating and would result in a duplication of the criminal law"61. - 2.59 However, while the 2013 Report considered the question of whether a specific stalking offence may be required this was not a core element of that Report and thus the issue was dealt with relatively briefly.
 In particular, the substantial impact of digital technology on harassment and stalking was not examined in detail in the 2013 Report or taken specifically into account by the Commission when it recommended against introducing a stalking offence.
-Thus, the Commission has decided to consider again whether a specific http://archive.scottish.parliament.uk/s3/committees/justice/or-10/ju10-1102.htm #Col2775.
+Thus, the Commission has decided to consider again whether a specific http://archive.scottish.parliament.uk/s3/committees/justice/or-10/ju10-1102.htm#Col2775.
+54 Out of Sight, Out of Mind: An investigation into the response to stalking (Suzy Lamplugh Trust, 2016) at 6.